SnowSoftwareGlobal/helm-charts/charts/snowsoftware-connector-k8s/README.md

 ```
 ## Install container connectors with custom certificates

 By default this chart generates Secrets for your secretkey and ssl certificates.
-The ssl certificates are used for internal communication only and will never be accessible outside your cluster.
+The ssl certificates are used for internal communication only and are never be accessible outside your cluster.

 Use this procedure if you want to create and manage these Secrets manually.
-The ssl certificate Secrets must include include entries for a tls.crt and tls.key for the agent, aggregator and message queue.
+The ssl certificate Secrets must include entries for a tls.crt and tls.key for the agent, aggregator and message queue.

 ```
 helm repo add snowsoftware https://snowsoftwareglobal.github.io/helm-charts